okjuan/vbook/_posts/2025-08-07-england-trip.md

 - eat lunch @ Xi'an Impression
 - shop @ The Armory; meet w/ Z and walk around stadium
 - attend Arsenal vs Leeds @ The Emirates — the first home match of the new English Premier League season & my first ever Arsenal match!
-- wait in The Armory for an hour to get name & numbers printed on back of jerseys
+- wait in The Armory for over an hour to get name & numbers printed on back of jerseys
 - eat late dinner @ Nón

 #### Sunday 08/24/2025 -- London (Spitalfield, Hackney)